Authentic Italian Meatball Recipe

 • grated Parmesan cheese – this salty cheese is perfect for meatballs!

 This is meant to be a brief overview of the Italian meatball recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 Italian Meatballs on sheet pan ready for baking.